rokkro/shiba_term/README.md

 Output a shiba to your terminal.
 Gets shibas from https://shibe.online/

 # Install dependencies
+Requires python 3.6+
-`pip install pillow colr requests`
+`pip3 install pillow colr requests`

 # Run it
 `python3 path/to/shiba_term.py`